uzzu/dotenv-gradle/README.md

 ### Setup

 Apply this plugin to root project.
-[See the Gradle Plugin Portal](https://plugins.gradle.org/plugin/co.uzzu.dotenv.gradle)
+[See the Gradle Plugin Portal.](https://plugins.gradle.org/plugin/co.uzzu.dotenv.gradle)

-### Create `.env` in the root directory of your gradle project.
+### Create `.env` in the root directory of your gradle project

 For example: